-Members of Illini Baseball Squad Embracing Cryptocurrency Craze
+Illini Baseball Squad Embracing Current Cryptocurrency Craze

 “I try to leave them alone in their little environment, so we have not had those discussions, but I do know that they follow those things.”

-“And I do think it’s really good for them to think abut investing and think about their futures.
+“And I do think it’s really good for them to think about investing and think about their futures.

 “We’ve got guys who are going to have a degree from the University of Illinois and are going to be doing extremely well, so for them to already be thinking about investing and looking at their futures, I think that’s awesome

-Note: Editor’s note: with Illini baseball season having just begun again, no MLB spring training action to speak of and Cryptocurrency persistently remaining in the headlines, we re-up this piece from this past May